 To get started you’ll want to make a copy of your cap table and open that in a new window.
 If you don’t know how to do this, you can go here for some help: How to Create a Version of your Cap Table

 NOTE: Make sure the changes being made are to a copy, and not your primary cap table.
 The top search bar will indicate which version is being used.

-Step 1: In the new copy you’ll first want to record the conversion to equity.
-Instructions on recording conversions can be found here.
-Be sure to record the exact amounts from the financing round tool data.
+Step 2: In the new copy you’ll want to record the conversion to equity.
+Instructions on recording conversions can be found here (or multiple notes at once here).
+Be sure to copy the exact amounts from the financing round tool data.

-NOTE: If you don’t want to check invested capital or ownership percentage changes for note holders, you can skip the conversions and record a single preferred issuance for new shares under step 2 (in this case, 637,142.85 new shares).
+NOTE: If you don’t want to check invested capital or ownership percentage changes for note holders, you can skip the conversions and record a single preferred issuance for new shares under the next step.

-Step 2: After you’ve recorded the conversions to equity, be sure to record the new preferred stock from the new money investment (if you skipped the individual conversions, be sure to add the new shares for the notes also):
+Step 3: After you’ve recorded the conversions to equity, be sure to record the new preferred stock from the new money investment under Cap Table > Spreadsheet (if you skipped the individual conversions, be sure to add the new shares for the notes also):

 That’s it!
 You can now do things such as run a waterfall scenario or check dilution.
 Here’s an example of how the dilution changed, using the above scenario: